Davidevlops/JS-DSA/string-matching-algorithms copy.md

 ```

 ## Rabin–Karp Algorithm (Hash-Based Search)
 The Rabin–Karp algorithm , is a powerful pattern-searching technique that introduces the concept of hashing into string matching.
+Rabin–Karp transforms the pattern and text substrings into numerical hash values, allowing the algorithm to compare numbers instead of strings — a process that’s much faster and efficient, especially for multiple pattern searches.

 This is especially useful when searching for multiple patterns in one text.